Metals

 A naturally occurring mineral that contributes to water hardness.
 Not federally regulated for health; affects scaling and taste.

-+What is the federal limit for Magnesium in drinking water?
++Does Magnesium have a federal limit in drinking water?

 +How many U.S. water systems have Magnesium over the federal limit?

-3 of the 111 public water systems on The Water Map report Magnesium at or above its federal limit, spanning 20 U.S. states.
-The full list is on this page.
+Zero of the 362 public water systems in The Water Map dataset currently report Magnesium at or above its federal limit.

 +How can I check if Magnesium is in my city's tap water?